f5devcentral/f5-agility-labs-cert/docs/class2/modules/module03.rst

    a.
 If you want to watch member traffic, go to the **www_pool** and
       reset the statistics.

    b.
-Browse to your secure virtual server
+Open up Super Jump Host and go to Guacamole, then Login and use Firefox and Browse to your secure virtual server

    c.
 What port did your pool members see traffic on?